sonic2kk/steamtinkerlaunch/README.md

 Be aware that the debugger can have problems with [custom Proton builds](#Custom-Proton-List) *(at least it hung when testing with Proton-GE)*!

+#### SteamAppID.txt
+With enabled option `STEAMAPPIDFILE` a `steam_appid.txt` is automatically created in the game directory.
+When disabled an existing `steam_appid.txt` will be automatically removed from the game directory.
+If the `steam_appid.txt` file is shipped with the game though, the file remains untouched and the option `STEAMAPPIDFILE` will be set automatically set to 1.

+* **[Steamappid](#SteamAppID.txt)** Automatically create/delete a 'steam_appid.txt' file in the game directory

 ## Game Launch Speed
 **stl** has pretty much to check, but when everything is configured, several option-checks can be disabled (per game) to speed up the actual game start process.